AJStubbsy/sRV/README.md

 const char* mqttPassword = "mqttPassword";
 ```

-You also need to change these to match the 'MQTT Switch' component in Home Assistant.
+You also need to change these to match the 'MQTT Cover' platform in Home Assistant.
 These need to be unique for each sRV.

 ```Python
 char* sRV_room = "sRV/move";